DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - By monitoring assets containing open source libraries for vulnerabilities, organizations can stay informed about any newly discovered vulnerabilities or weaknesses in these libraries.
 This allows them to take proactive measures, such as applying patches or updates, implementing workarounds, or finding alternative solutions, to mitigate the risk of zero-day attacks.

 - 8.4.3 Third-party
-    - **Third-party software**: (AKA outsourced software) is software made specifically for an org by a third party
+    - ❄️**Third-party software**: (AKA outsourced software) is software made specifically for an org by a third party
         - third-party software is not considered COTS, since the software is custom or customized
         - third-party software may rely on open-source software, but since it's customized, it may have different or additional vulns
         - it's best practice to use a third-party to do an external audit and security assessment; this should be built into the vendor's contract, with passing the audit conditional for finalizing software purchase